Viktor Abakumov: Head of MGB

 In 1946, Stalin appointed Abakumov Minister of State Security (MGB).
 Although the ministry was under the general supervision of Beria, Stalin hoped to curb the latter's power.
 Beria was said by Vsevolod Merkulov to be "scared to death of Abakumov" and tried to "have good relations" with him.
-In his capacity in the MGB he was in charge of the 1949 purge known as the "Leningrad Affair," in which the Politburo members Nikolai Voznesensky and Aleksei Kuznetsov were executed.
+In his capacity in the MGB he was in charge of the 1949 purge known as the "Leningrad affair," in which the Politburo members Nikolai Voznesensky and Aleksei Kuznetsov were executed.

 He also carried out the early stages of the anti-semitic campaign that Stalin ordered, as the second pro-Arab phase of Stalin's Middle East plans following the enormous military support he had given to help establish the state of Israel, involving the arrest and torture of numerous prominent Jews, including an Old Bolshevik, Solomon Lozovsky.

 When the eminent scientist, Lina Stern, was arrested and brought before Abakumov, he shouted at her, accusing her of being a Zionist and of plotting to turn the Crimea into a separate Jewish state.
 When she denied the accusation, he shouted: "Why you old whore!"
 Stern replied: "So that's the way a minister talks to an academician."

 Arrest and execution

-In March 1951, an elderly Jewish doctor, Yakov Gilyarievich Etinger died in custody after being subjected to interrogations lasting up to 12 hours a session by a junior officer, Mikhail Ryumin.
+In March 1951, an elderly Jewish doctor, Yakov Gilyarievich Etinger, died in custody after being subjected to interrogations lasting up to 12 hours a session by a junior officer, Mikhail Ryumin.
 Ryumin claimed that Etinger had confessed to murdering the former leader of the Moscow communist party, Aleksandr Shcherbakov, but neither Abakumov nor his deputy, Mikhail Likhachev, believed his story, and Likhachev proposed that Ryumin be disciplined for mishandling the case.
 Ryumin retaliated by writing to Stalin alleging that Abakumov and Likhachev were covering up Shcherbakov's "murder".
-A Politburo commission backed Ryumin, and ruled that Abakumov had "prevented the Central Committee from exposing the undoubtedly real conspiratorial group of doctors" who were supposedly foreign agents intend on murdering leaders of the communist party.
+A Politburo commission backed Ryumin, and ruled that Abakumov had "prevented the Central Committee from exposing the undoubtedly real conspiratorial group of doctors" who were supposedly foreign agents intent on murdering leaders of the communist party.
 This fabrication became known as the Doctors' plot.

 Abakumov was dismissed on 11 July, and arrested the following day.
 For three months, he was held in a freezing cell, whilst being interrogated by Ryumin, a vicious torturer.
 Most of the leading Jewish officers who had worked with Abakumov were dismissed, and several were arrested.
 Ryumin planned to build a case in which Abakumov and Lev Shvartzman were at the head of a Zionist plot.
 Shvartzman "confessed" not only to being part of a Zionist plot, but to having had homosexual relations with Abakumov, and his son.